steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/_Decor.md

 // ANCHOR: description
-A decor can be drawn as an outline, a filled, or a combined rectangle.
+The rectangular shape can be drawn as an outline, filled, or both.
 The fill style can either be a solid color, a linear gradient, or a radial gradient.
 Furthermore, the rectangle can have rounded corners with an adjustable radius.
 // ANCHOR_END: description

 // ANCHOR: properties